-A traumatic brain injury (TBI) happens when the person experiences a jolt, blow or bump to the head.
-Accidents are a common cause of a TBI, resulting from falls, traffic collisions, trauma suffered while playing sports, or intentional assaults.
-A concussion, for example, could be a mild type of TBI, but an injury to the brain that is more serious might result in permanent damage.
-A mild form of brain injury may heal with medication and rest, but a moderate to severe type of trauma can cause changes in personality, emotional problems and affect the individual’s mental and physical abilities.
-Many people who suffer a more serious TBI have to relearn even the most basic skills and require extensive rehabilitation.What Should I Do if a Loved One or I Suffer a Traumatic Brain Injury?
+A traumatic brain injury (TBI) happens when the person experiences a jolt, blow, or bump to the head.
+Accidents commonly cause a TBI, resulting from falls, traffic collisions, trauma suffered while playing sports, or intentional assaults.
+A concussion, for example, could be a mild type of TBI, but a more severe injury to the brain might result in permanent damage.
+A mild form of brain injury may heal with medication and rest.
+Still, a moderate to severe type of trauma can cause changes in personality and emotional problems and affect the individual's mental and physical abilities.
+Many people suffering from a more serious TBI must relearn even the most basic skills and require extensive rehabilitation.What Should I Do if a Loved One or I Suffer a Traumatic Brain Injury?

-The average lifetime treatment cost for a traumatic brain injury ranged between $85,000 and $3 million in 2015, according to an instructor at the Feinberg School of Medicine.
+According to an instructor at the Feinberg School of Medicine, the average lifetime treatment cost for a traumatic brain injury ranged between $85,000 and $3 million in 2015.
 The cost of such treatment and care would be considerably higher today, so it's clear how important it is to recover compensation for a TBI caused by a negligent driver.How Are Traumatic Brain Injuries Caused?

-- The most common cause of a TBI in those 65 and older is falling.
+- Fall is the most common cause of a TBI in those 65 and older.

 - Young adults are most likely to suffer a traumatic brain injury from a traffic accident.

-- Accidents causing a TBI at businesses, on construction sites, and in manufacturing companies that involve falling objects often happen to workers or even innocent people walking down the street.
+- Accidents causing a TBI at businesses, construction sites, and manufacturing companies that involve falling objects often happen to workers or even innocent people walking down the street.

 - Explosions can cause a TBI and be caused by an electrical or chemical hazard, flammable gasses and liquids, engines, or other causes.